1. Public budgeting and accounting

 MSE; University of Washington

-Worked for the Federal Highway Administration for 17 years.
-Most recently as the Construction and Materials Engineer in Olympia, Washington.
+Cathy Nicholas has been the Black Hawk County Engineer since June 2008.
+Prior to that, she worked for the Federal Highway Administration for 17 years.
+Her most recent position there was serving as the Construction and Materials Engineer in the Olympia, Washington Division Office.

 Equipment Superintendent; City of Iowa City, Iowa